 Guitar Gallery specializes in the sale of fine, acoustic stringed instruments.
 We offer mainly high end, handmade acoustic guitars, we cater to the discerning musician in search of exceptional tone, craftsmanship, and playability.
 As you browse, you can both see and hear handcrafted acoustic guitars from all over the world—available for immediate purchase.

-Applegate guitars, BC Kingston guitars, Barzilai, Bashkin guitars, Beardsell acoustic guitars, Beauregard guitars, Beneteau guitars, Berkowitz guitars, Tom Bills guitars, Blanchard guitars, Borges guitars, Branzell guitars, Brondel guitars, Leonardo Buendia, Caton, Claxton, Dion guitars, Doerr guitars, Mervyn Davis Luthiers guitars, Dudenbostel acoustic guitars, Elysian, Ensor guitars, Flammang guitars, Froggy Bottom guitars, Fylde guitars, Galloup guitars, Gerber, Oskar Graf, Greenfield guitars, Greven guitars, Hewett guitars, Hoffman, Isaac Jang guitars, Dave King Acoustics, Jason Kostal guitars, Lame Horse guitars, Langejans guitars, George Lowden guitars, Lichty guitars, The Loar, McAlister, McPherson guitars, Marchione guitars, Moll Instruments, NK Forster, Noemi guitars, Olson, Osthoff, Petros guitars, Rainsong Graphite Guitars, RS Muth guitars, Rasmussen, Recording King guitars, Thomas Rein classical and steel string guitars, Ribbecke archtops, Tim Reede, Kevin Ryan guitars, Tom Sands, Sharp guitars, Sangirardi guitars, Serracini, Sexauer Guitars, Square Deal guitars, Strahm guitars, Somogyi guitars, T Drew Heinonen, Thompson guitars, Thorell, Tippin guitars, Tony Vines guitars, Bent Twig, TreeHouse, Walker guitars, Laurie Williams guitars, Kathy Wingert guitars, Peggy White, Zimnicki Archtops & Guitars.
+Applegate guitars, BC Kingston guitars, Barzilai, Bashkin guitars, Beardsell acoustic guitars, Beauregard guitars, Beneteau guitars, Berkowitz guitars, Tom Bills guitars, Blanchard guitars, Borges guitars, Branzell guitars, Brondel guitars, Leonardo Buendia, Caton, Claxton, Dion guitars, Doerr guitars, Mervyn Davis Luthiers guitars, Dudenbostel acoustic guitars, Elysian, Ensor guitars, Flammang guitars, Froggy Bottom guitars, Fylde guitars, Galloup guitars, Gerber, Oskar Graf, Greenfield guitars, Greven guitars, Hewett guitars, Hoffman, Isaac Jang guitars, Dave King Acoustics, Jason Kostal guitars, Lame Horse guitars, Langejans guitars, George Lowden guitars, Lichty guitars, The Loar, McAlister, McPherson guitars, Marchione guitars, Moll Instruments, NK Forster, Noemi guitars, Olson, Osthoff, Petros guitars, Rainsong Graphite Guitars, RS Muth guitars, Rasmussen, Recording King guitars, Thomas Rein classical and steel string guitars, Ribbecke archtops, Tim Reede, Kevin Ryan guitars, Tom Sands, Sharp guitars, Sangirardi & Cavicchi (SEC) guitars, Serracini, Sexauer Guitars, Square Deal guitars, Strahm guitars, Somogyi guitars, T Drew Heinonen, Thompson guitars, Thorell, Tippin guitars, Tony Vines guitars, Bent Twig, TreeHouse, Walker guitars, Laurie Williams guitars, Kathy Wingert guitars, Peggy White, Zimnicki Archtops & Guitars.

 We carry the following fine strings Newtone, D'Addario, Elixir, Cleartone, Thomastik-Infeld, DR, John Pearse, and Martin strings.